1. Project: Duke Academy

 JavaFile - contains the canonical name and class path of a Java file with various convenience methods.
 Note that the file must actually exist or an

-is thrown during instantiation. -
+FileNotFoundExceptionis thrown during instantiation. -

 ClassFile - contains the canonical name and class path of a Java file with various convenience methods.
 Note that the file must actually exist or an

-is thrown during instantiation. -
+FileNotFoundExceptionis thrown during instantiation. -

 ProgramInput - contains the String input to be fed into the user’s program.